jonathanmorgan/reddit_collect/README.md

     - For mysql:

         - create mysql database.
-            - To support emoji and crazy characters, set encoding to utf8mb4 and collation to utf8mb4_unicode_ci.
+            - To support emoji and crazy characters, in mysql >= 5.5.2, you can try setting encoding to utf8mb4 and collation to utf8mb4\_unicode\_ci instead of utf8 and utf8\_unicode\_ci.
+It didn't work for me, but I converted the database instead of starting with it like that from scratch, so your mileage may vary.
+If you need to do this to an existing database:

+                    ALTER DATABASE <database_name> CHARACTER SET = utf8mb4 COLLATE = utf8mb4_unicode_ci;

         - create user to interact with mysql database.
 Set permissions so user has all permissions to your database.
         - In settings.py, in the DATABASES structure:
             - set the ENGINE to "django.db.backends.mysql"